 Second Degree Assault is an assault that generally causes or intends to cause bodily harm to a person.
 It is a less serious offense if committed upon a sudden heat of passion.
 However, this charge can result in much more severe penalties when the assault:

-Involved the use of a weapon and caused serious bodily injury;
+- Involved the use of a weapon and caused the serious bodily injury;

 Self-Defense Is A Common Legal Defense For Assault

 One of the most common and well-known legal defenses to assault is self-defense.
 You may be able to defeat assault charges or have them reduced if you can prove that you took the actions that led to your charges because you were protecting yourself or someone else from physical harm by another person.
 The use of deadly force is only allowed if it appeared that the attacker was about to cause serious bodily injury, assault, kidnap, or sexually assault you or the other individual you were defending.